JoinDevathon/AceCode123-2016/README.md

 # Devathon Project
 This is the base layout for your Devathon Project.
 It includes several scripts to make running incredibly easy on Windows, Mac, and Linux.

+#Overview
+Receive your very own Robot by typing /robot!
+Right click the swords to control it and the nether star and firework for special abilities.
+Type /shutdownRobot when you're done with it.

 ## Help

 Help will be available for 25 hours during the contest at the following sources: